-To implement the policy, schools need to stop selling or providing ‘red’ food items traffic light system in the canteen and limit the number of ‘red’ items used at the school’s events and fundraisers.
+To implement the policy, schools need to stop selling or providing ‘red’ classified food items (under the traffic light system) in the canteen and limit the number of ‘red’ items used at the school’s events and fundraisers.

 Fresh Tastes can support public schools to implement this Policy by providing a range of resources, training and advice with the ‘Food for Sale’ action area.

 Catholic schools are encouraged to follow the Catholic Education Office Food and Drink Policy (ACT).